Surely, you have already the worldwide information- Japanese mayonnaise is the best!

 As I said, all ingredients should be finely chopped, so it sometimes gives me a hassle.

 It’s authentic Japanese-style egg tartar, that can be served without pain.

 There are many “Mayolaah” (マヨラー) in Japan, here is the portable-size Kewpie mayonnaise!

 It may be the best gift for FAMS, it is only about ¥100 in Japan!

-Japanese people are obsessed Japanese Mayonnaise, so there are many Mayo food in Japan.
+Japanese people are obsessed with Japanese Mayonnaise, so there are many Mayo food in Japan.

-Here are the staple Mayo food includes Japanese-style potato salad recipe.
+Here is the staple Mayo food including a Japanese-style potato salad recipe.